 A number of residents have raised concerns surrounding a hedgerow running along the boundary shared with Phase 1.
 This hedgerow is to be retained and will be subject to a planning condition.
+The resident has also requested a condition be attached in relation to maintaining the character of the hedge; however such a condition would not meet the planning tests.
 Issues have also been raised about future management and the potential for neighbour disputes over ownership and maintenance.
 Bellways have advised that a covenant will be placed on the hedge to ensure the new owners do not remove it.
 This is a primarily a civil matter, however, it is considered that the arrangements on this boundary are satisfactory and would not give rise to unnecessary problems.
 An existing close boarded timber fence runs along the boundary providing sufficient privacy to residents.
-Even if the hedgerow were to be re-conveyed to the other side of the boundary, as a resident has suggested, there is still the same potential for disputes over maintenance to occur.
+The proposed arrangement is considered satisfactory from a planning perspective.